 The sale resulted in a gain of \$740 million, net of tax, which was presented as part of net income from discontinued operations in the Consolidated Statements of Income for the year ended December 31, 2014.
-Incremental to this net gain, we recognized additional income of \$254 million, net of tax, in connection with certain IP licensing arrangements between the parties, included as part of net income from discontinued operations on the Consolidated Statements of Income for the year ended December 31, 2014.
+Incremental to this net gain, we recognized additional income of \$254 million, net of tax, in connection with certain IP licensing arrangements between the parties, included as part of net income from discontinued operations on the Consolidated Statements of Income for the year ended Statements of Income for the year ended as part of net income from discontinued operations on the Consolidated Statements of Income for the year ended December 31, 2014.